mustafahalil/strict-json-manifesto/README.md

 ### What This Manifesto IS NOT

-- Not trying to serialize to 50 different formats
+- Not trying to replace all JSON libraries
+- Not applicable when backwards compatibility with bad formats is critical
 - Not supporting custom types or reflection magic
 - Not providing escape hatches for edge cases
 - Not replacing proper domain modeling and validation
 - Not a JSON schema validator (use JSON Schema for that)
 - Not a one-size-fits-all solution (it's intentionally opinionated)
-- Not applicable when backwards compatibility with bad formats is required

 ---